 Terrible ESL Textbook: Not Disaster?

 Do you believe me that a terrible ESL textbook really doesn’t have to be disastrous?
 I hope so.
+Or, do you have any recommendations for textbook that should best be avoided.
 Please comment below and tell me how you deal with this situation.
+I’d love to hear from you.